dorbel-tech/alpine-node/README.md

 * The repository is located here: https://hub.docker.com/r/dorbel/alpine-node/

 ## Docker hub authentication
-* You will a Docker Hub (https://hub.docker.com/) user and password, and also be granted permissions to the dorbel/alpine-node image.
+* You will need a Docker Hub (https://hub.docker.com/) user and password, and also be granted permissions to the dorbel/alpine-node image.
 * Setup your local Docker cli using ``$ docker login --username=YOUR_USERNAME``.
 You will be prompted for the password (same one you use in the website).

 ## To push a new version: